wp-plugins/wp-imageflow2/readme.txt

 = How do I make a built-in gallery display as ImageFlow? =

-Use the Wordpress gallery shortcode [wp-imageflow2].
+Create a standard Wordpress gallery and use the shortcode [wp-imageflow2] in your post or page.

 These gallery options may be used: